Showing posts with label Atari Falcon. Show all posts

 The CryptO'pinion?

-Please note, that this review is based purely on what I experienced with Hatari.
-So, with that in mind, I must admit that I've had a fistful of fun albeit with some annoying slowdown and disappointing sound effects.
+Please note, my review is based purely on what I experienced with Hatari.
+With that in mind, I've had a fistful of fun albeit with some annoying slowdown and disappointing sound effects.
 Thankfully, it's still very playable and nothing can ruin my enjoyment of this excellent platformer which is challenging and very entertaining.

-L'Abbaye Des Morts is an excellent platformer and I'm chuffed to bits I got my order in with Cote Gamers.
-Yes, I'm stuck using an emulator but, even with the problem that presents, I enjoyed it.
-I love its old-school charm along with the fact that it keeps on dragging me back for more.
+L'Abbaye Des Morts is an excellent platformer and I'm chuffed I ordered with Cote Gamers.
+I'm stuck using an emulator but, even with the problem that presents, I enjoy it.
+I love its retro charm along with the fact that it drags me back for more.
 I only wish there was a cutdown version available for the Atari ST/e.

 Tough?
 Yeah, Hatari makes some scenes harder than they actually are.
 And with my gaming skills...!!